-Mr. Preisser shares many other memories of his beloved shop:
+Mr. Preisser shares more memories of his beloved shop.

 “Who could possibly forget the Viking boats made in the shop?
 They were displayed on the tops of lockers. . .
 Surely, many will remember riding in the Sicilian cart, made in the shop and drawn by Jennie, Buttercup, or Popsicle, the school donkeys. . .
 Making chariots with bike wheels, tin, and wood was not the easiest thing to do. . .
 During the fourth grade Olympic games, the chariot race was exciting.

 “In 1951 we moved out of our cozy little shop in the basement to a much larger room located where the junior high History Center is today. . . in 1961, the Gates Science Building was constructed with a planned shop and handicraft rooms in the lower level.

 “The shop is a busy, interesting place.
 The children learn what fun it is to make things with their hands and to use skillfully the various tools, as to feel the accomplishment when something worthwhile has been achieved.”